Angela Chalmers explores the cyanotype printing technique, and shows you how you can create your own. A super fun and easy activity

 Controlled UV

 It is best to print in bright sunshine.
 The summer months are best for shorter exposures and stronger blues.
-However working outside under the rays of the sun leaves very little time to fiddle or move anything.
+However, working outside under the rays of the sun leaves very little time to fiddle or move anything.
 If you do, your image may end up blurred.
 You don’t have time to be indecisive when your paper is fast exposing.
 If a precise composition is more essential to your final print this needs to be done under a controlled light source.
 UV lamps are essential for all-year-round printing.
 Exposure units and even facial tanning lamps can be used.

 My set-up is basic.
 I have a simple yet straightforward UV lighting system on an adjustable stand that can be moved up and down to accommodate a range of paper sizes.
 This gives me plenty of time to organise my composition under safe light.
 The downside is that exposure times are longer; large papers require 2-3 hours under my system.
 I use a 300W Osram lamp, which is designed to be a UV light source for amphibian cages.
 I made a basic lamp housing that I just plug into a 13 Amp socket.
-Get a qualified
+Get a qualified electrician to make this for you.

 Be experimental